pointThink/lemon-terminal/README.md

 - pyinstaller

 Building:
-- Change the directoryto the src folder
+- Change the directory to the src folder
 - Type in this command
 ``
 pyinstaller -F -i icon.ico lemon.py